 The date and time of the last connection to your online account are displayed on the homepage.
 Always ensure that you recognise the connections.
 Otherwise, please contact Customer Service.

 We have put a strong authentication protocol in place to protect against security threats.
-Depending on your account settings, at the time of each connection from a new browser, you will be asked for a single password that can only be obtained from a digital card reader which has been previously sent to you, by SMS or by calling a special number from the phone connected to your account.
+Sometimes, when logging into your online account, you will be asked for a unique password that has been previously sent to you by SMS or by calling a special number from the phone linked to your account.